On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Galois lattices are non-linear

 We assume that $\Gamma$ has a linear representation over a commutative unital ring with infinite image.
 Our goal is thus to show that $G/G^+$ is finite.

 Let $A \subset X$ be an apartment and $\Fix_G(A)$ be the pointwise stabilizer of $A$ in $G$.
 Thus $\Fix_G(A)$ is compact, and we have

-since $G^+$ is transitive on the set of apartments of $X$.
+since $G^+$ is transitive on the set of apartments of $X$ and since $\Stab_{G^+}(A)$ maps onto the affine Weyl group $\Stab_G(A)/\Fix_G(A)$.
 Fix a chamber $C$ at infinity of $A$ and let $\pi_1, \dots, \pi_m$ be the panels of $C$.
 Recall that the stabilizer $\Stab_G(\pi_j)$ acts on a locally finite tree $\mathcal T_j$, which is the panel tree associated with $\pi_j$ (see \cite{WeissBook}*{11.18}).
-The set of ends of $\mathcal T_j$ is in canonical one-to-one correspondence with the set of chambers of $\Delta$ incident with the panel $\pi_j$ (the corresponding statement in the case of $\tld A_2$-buildings was recalled in Proposition~\ref{bndpaneltree}).
+The set of ends of $\mathcal T_j$ is in canonical one-to-one correspondence with the set of chambers of $\Delta$ incident with the panel $\pi_j$ (the corresponding statement in the case of $\widetilde A_2$-buildings was recalled in Proposition~\ref{bndpaneltree}).

 Let $\pi'_j$ be the panel at infinity of $A$ which is opposite $\pi_j$ and set

 where

 is the natural action whose existence has just been recalled.
 Let also $C'$ be the chamber at infinity of $A$ which is opposite $C$ and set